rbansal16/__template_google_adk/README.md

 # Google ADK Multi-Agent Service

 This repository is built based on Google ADK (Agent Development Kit) tutorial.
-It implements a multi-agent service with centralized logging and MCP client integration for tool interactions.
+It implements a multi-agent service with centralized logging.

 Developed by [BansalAI](https://www.bansalai.com) - Your partner for enterprise AI solutions.

 ## Features